beringueb/PhD-Literature/README.md

 # PhD
-This repository contains some of the material used for my PhD at DAMTP
+This repository contains some of the literature material used for my PhD at DAMTP.